tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:country="Eswatini": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:country is a valid country name according to The Getty Thesaurus of Geographic Names (2021-03-30)."
+dwc:country="Eswatini": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:country is a valid country name in the bdq:sourceAuthority"

 dwc:country="Tasmania": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="Tasmania is not found at the level of national in the bdq:sourceAuthority"